I Am Not Your Negro: Critical response

-On Rotten Tomatoes, the film has an approval rating of 99% based on 206 reviews, with an average rating of 8.90/10.
+On Rotten Tomatoes, I Am Not Your Negro has an approval rating of 99% based on 206 reviews, with an average rating of 8.90/10.
 The website's critical consensus reads, "I Am Not Your Negro offers an incendiary snapshot of James Baldwin's crucial observations on American race relations—and a sobering reminder of how far we've yet to go."
 On Metacritic, the film has a weighted average score of 95 out of 100, based on 36 critics, indicating "universal acclaim".
 The film received low user-generated ratings upon its release on IMDb and Metacritic, leading to accusations of vote brigading.

 Joe Morgenstern from The Wall Street Journal said, "the film is unsparing as history and enthralling as biography.
 It's an evocation of a passionate soul in a tumultuous era, a film that uses Baldwin's spoken words, and his notes for an unfinished book, to illuminate the struggle for civil rights."